-How to be a YouTube creator and start creating content for it?
+How to make a YouTube channel and create content for it?

 YouTube has tons of resources for new content creators here, here, and here.
 But isn’t it always better to hear it straight from the horse’s mouth?
-So, we created this beginner’s guide to YouTube from a conversation we had with Kritika Goel about 2 years back.
+So, we created this beginner’s guide on how to start a YouTube channel from a conversation we had with Kritika Goel about sometime back.

 If you are thinking of starting a YouTube channel because companies will “just send you free stuff,” think again.

 Creating content for your channel is not as simple as pointing your camera and hitting record.
-It takes a lot of behind-the-scenes effort and editing before you can start monetising your videos.
+It takes a lot of behind-the-scenes effort and editing before you can start making money from your videos.

 A YouTuber is continually learning.
 With each video uploaded, you gain more knowledge, and your content gets more polished.
 As long as you work with the attitude of improvement, any time is the right time to begin.

-Kritika posts twice a week.
+Kritika posts content on YouTube twice a week.
 But that’s her schedule, a creator with years of experience under her belt.
-A beginner’s schedule should depend on two factors:
+A YouTube beginner’s schedule should depend on two factors:

 - The quality of the content remains kicka$$.